 When an owner, landlord, or manager is not doing their job and does not do the correct work to make sure that the area is secure, they could be liable under California law.
 If they do not have a secure pool cover, lifeguards on duty, or have malfunctioning or defective gates these could all be major issues.
 This can happen at any place anywhere, including private swimming schools.

 Even if a person survives with a partial asphyxiation, there could be severe repercussions.
 There could be terrible physical and emotional problems, including serious brain damage.
 This results as deprivation of oxygen that could cause a loss in IQ or function.
-These accidents are commonly caused by negligence at the stalwart attorneys at the Ehline Law Firm PC is ready to take our knowledge and experience to assist in any way possible when handling liquid submersion incidents.
+These accidents are commonly caused by negligence.
+The stalwart Los Angeles personal injury attorneys at Ehline Law Firm PC are ready to take our knowledge and experience to assist in any way possible when handling liquid submersion incidents.

 When dealing with water injuries, from a swimming pools to a jacuzzi hot tub, they all have common factors.
 They will all result in medical costs and severe emotional aftereffects.
 The living will face potential PTSD and depression while the dead will have family members shocked and left with the bill.
 Only the best in attorneys can right such a situation.